 4. Strapless can be acceptable so long as your dress is well-anchored — no chance of things heading south.

 5. Cleavage can also be acceptable — a very little amount of cleavage — if it’s controlled.
+(If you’re on the busty side (same here, sister!), check out our advice on dressing professionally if you’re busty.)

-6. No trains or fishtail hems (see right).
+6. No trains or fishtail hems (see below).
 Seriously, you’re going to be mingling, trying to balance your drink, and trying to indulge in the occasional bite of sushi or pig in a blanket.
 You don’t want people stepping on your dress in the midst of all that…

 7. In fact, a cocktail-length dress (above the knee) can be acceptable if the dress is fancy enough.
 You can always accessorize with a crystal or diamond brooch, sparkly shoes, a sparkly wrap, etc. If you’re unsure of how fancy the event is, you may want to go with either a fancy cocktail dress or a plain floor-length black dress.
-(J.Crew has some amazing sales today on plain long gowns — use code JINGLE for an additional 30% off.)

 8. Don’t wear anything too outre.
 Even if you really know your fashion stuff, anything cutting edge can just make you look like a hack.
 (Remember Patsy and Edina, after all.)